smithamax/todo.py/README.md

 ```

-you will still need to force the initial creation of the local file with `todo -l`
+You will still need to force the initial creation of the local file with `todo -l`

 Examples
 --------

-these assume the you have linked to todo.py in your bin folder as todo
+These assume the you have linked to todo.py in your bin folder as todo

     $ todo add this is a task